piyuesh23/d8_articles/README.md

 * How to import/export single configuration?
 * How to perform a bulk export of all the configurations on a site?
 * How to synchronize configuration in a dev > stage > prod workflow?
+* Running Drupal 8 with the configuration on file rather than Database.

 ### Enabling the module:
 The  first step to get started with CMI is to enable the **Configuration Manager** module that bundles with Drupal 8 core.